 Unpaid family and medical leave will be granted up to 12 weeks per year to assist employees in balancing family and work life.
-For purposes of this policy, year is defined as January 1 to December 31.
-Requests for family and medical leave will be made to the superintendent.
+For purposes of this policy, year is defined as fiscal year, July 1-June 30.
+Requests for family and medical leave will be made to the HR Director.